Transforming Leaders. Transforming Healthcare.

 - Examine the conditions and limitations of healthcare systems around the world and confront the challenges of reformulating them

-- Contribute significantly to peer-to-peer learning while working as cohorts closely with expert faculty
+- Contribute significantly to peer-to-peer learning while working closely with expert faculty

 - Gain a comprehensive perspective that goes beyond local concerns, and develop the knowledge and skills to create flexible, responsive and sustainable organizations across the healthcare industry